 - Timeline impact — How many days does this add to the project?
 If the answer is zero, the contractor is saying they had slack in the schedule — which raises the question of why the original timeline was padded.

-Negotiating change order terms in the original contract
+How do I negotiate change order terms in the original contract?

 The time to set these rules is before you sign the original contract — not when the contractor is standing in your gutted kitchen holding a piece of rotted framing and a number he just came up with.